+When the cooling air flows in a direction from right to left (Figure 8.6. left-hand side), the disc shall rotate in a counter-clockwise direction (CCW).
+When the cooling air flows in a direction from left to right (Figure 8.6. right-hand side), the disc shall rotate in a clockwise direction (CW).
+Alternative rotation directions are not allowed and will invalidate the test.

 8.4.2.
 Calliper Orientation

 The testing facility shall position the calliper to minimise potential interference with the incoming cooling air.
-Install the calliper above the disc with the center of the calliper in a 12-o’clock position as illustrated in Figure 8.6. irrespective of the mounting position at the vehicle.
-Other calliper orientations (i.e. vehicle’s mounting position) or configurations are not allowed and will invalidate the test.
-The parking brake shall be always dismounted for carrying out a brake emissions test.
+Install the calliper above the disc with the centre of the calliper in a 12-o’clock position as illustrated in Figure 8.6. irrespective of the mounting position at the vehicle.
+Other calliper orientations (e.g. vehicle’s mounting position) or configurations are not allowed and shall invalidate the test.
+The parking brake shall be dismounted for carrying out a brake emissions test.
 Alternatively, a calliper without the parking brake feature shall be selected for the test.

 9. WLTP-Brake Cycle